caracara6/get_moving/README.md

     * Used to create main components such as results display and buttons, and to direct layout with grid system

 * Javascript
-    * Used for dynamic action and more user interaction
+    * Used for dynamic action, manipulating dom elements and more user interaction

 * [Leaflet](https://leafletjs.com/)
     * Used to create the map feature